 This post examines whether Coca Cola’s formulation remains a protected trade secret in light of recent disclosure claims.
 It objectively analyses the reported recipe leak and its possible implications for Coca Cola’s intellectual property rights.

-Read more about Is Coke’s Formulation Still a Trade Secret?Tag: Intellectual Property
+Read more about Is Coke’s Formulation Still a Trade Secret?Novartis Case Review

 The Supreme Court’s Novartis judgment clarified Section 3d and its application to pharmaceutical patents in India.
 It emphasised the need for enhanced therapeutic efficacy and outlined critical standards for patentability, impacting future patent filings.